Procedural Checklist Details

 Make sure that all members of your committee are members of the graduate faculty.
 Submit signed thesis and dissertation committee appointment forms at least three semesters in advance of your planned graduation date.
 More details found below.

-The Graduate Faculty List shows those with associate, full, or temporary status.
+The Graduate Faculty List shows those with full or temporary status. http://www.valdosta.edu/academics/graduate-school/graduate-faculty-list.php

-A thesis committee must have a minimum of three members, with the major professor and at least one additional professor drawn from the department in which the student is majoring.
-One member of the committee must be from a department outside the student’s area of specialization.
+- A thesis committee must have a minimum of three members, with the major professor and at least one additional professor drawn from the department in which the student is majoring.
+One member of the committee can be from a department outside the student’s area of specialization.
 All members of the committee must be members of the VSU graduate faculty or be approved by exception by the dean of the Graduate School.

-The dissertation committee will be composed of three to five members and should be named no earlier than the semester in which the Comprehensive Examinations are scheduled to be taken.
+- The dissertation committee will be composed of three to five members and should be named no earlier than the semester in which the Comprehensive Examinations are scheduled to be taken.
 All of the committee members must be members of the VSU graduate faculty, or have been approved by exception by the dean of the Graduate School.
-One member must be a member of the faculty in the student’s departmental major; this person may serve as the chair of the committee.
-One member of the committee must be from a department outside the College of Education for EDD students, or Arts & Sciences for DPA students, supporting the core courses.
-One member of the committee must be from a department within the College of Education or Arts and Sciences, but outside the student’s department of specialization.
-For EDD students, one member must be a member of the VSU research faculty.
+One member must be a member of the faculty in the student’s departmental major; this person should serve as the chair of the committee.
+One member of the committee can be from a department outside the College of Education for SLPD and EDD students, or Arts & Sciences for DPA students, supporting the core courses.
+One member of the committee can be from a department within the College of Education or Arts & Sciences, but outside the student’s department of specialization.
+For SLPD and EDD students, one member must be a member of the VSU research faculty.

 Submit Thesis/Dissertation Committee Form to the Graduate School